melodylew/sort-o_ChrysanthemumTea/README.md

 ~ Melody Lew ~ \
 ~ Anthony Sun ~

+Song of the Week: Alcohol-Free by Twice

 ## Bubble Sort
 - Best case:
-  - the data is already sorted (in ascending order for our implementation of Bubble Sort)
+  - the data is already sorted (in ascending order) or all the elements are the same
+- Worst case:
-  - for example, a data
+  - the data is in descending order

 ## Selection Sort